 Annual Report of the Minister of Public Safety Concerning Recognizance with Conditions: Arrests without Warrant

-Subsections 83.31 (3) and (3.1) of the Criminal Code requires the Minister of Public Safety and Emergency Preparedness to prepare and present before Parliament an annual report on issues relating to the operation of section 83.3 of the Criminal Code, referring to the recognizance with conditions provision.
+Subsections 83.31 (3) and (3.1) of the Criminal Code require the Minister of Public Safety and Emergency Preparedness to prepare and present before Parliament an annual report on issues relating to the operation of section 83.3 of the Criminal Code, the recognizance with conditions provision.
 The report must include:

 - the number of arrests without warrant that were made under subsection 83.3(4) and the period of the arrested person's detention in custody in each case; and